-- 1) The Decision Maker(s)
+- 1) The decision maker(s)

-- 2) Hearing Officer
+- 2) Hearing officer

 - 3) Conduct administrator or designee

 - 4) IT personnel

-- 5) The Parties
+- 5) The parties

-- 6) Advisor of choice or provided by the University for each Party
+- 6) Advisor of choice or provided by the University for each party

 - 7) Witnesses

-8) Any individuals necessary to provide interpretation or other support services associated with reasonable accommodations to facilitate participation in the hearing.
+- 8) Any individuals necessary to provide interpretation or other support services associated with reasonable accommodations to facilitate participation in the hearing.

-The Decision Maker(s) and Hearing Officer will not have a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor or against the Parties to the particular case.
-The Parties will have an opportunity to raise any objections regarding a Decision Maker's actual or perceived conflicts of interest or bias at the beginning of the hearing.
+The decision maker(s) and hearing officer will not have a conflict of interest or bias in favor of or against complainants or respondents generally, or in favor or against the parties to the particular case.
+The parties will have an opportunity to raise any objections regarding a decision maker's actual or perceived conflict of interest or bias at the beginning of the hearing.

-Parties and Witnesses cannot be compelled to participate in the hearing, and have the right not to participate in the hearing free from retaliation.
+Parties and witnesses cannot be compelled to participate in the hearing and have the right to not participate in the hearing free from retaliation.